Terrance/SkPy.docs/guides/events.rst

     if __name__ == "__main__":
         sk = MySkype("fred.2", getpass(), autoAck=True)
-        sk.loop()
+        sk.subscribePresence() # Only if you need contact presence events. sk.loop()

+Note that contact presence events are not sent by default, and you must opt into them by calling :meth:`.Skype.subscribePresence` before :meth:`.SkypeEventLoop.loop`.

 When ran, this will print each event as it's received::